If you're looking for the best dividend stocks to add to your portfolio today, you definitely need to look at Canadian Dividend Aristocrats.

 If we used this criteria to classify Canadian stocks as Dividend Aristocrats, the list below would be trimmed from 88 companies to 11.

-And if we were to take it a step further to classify Dividend Kings, which are US listed companies that have raised dividends for 50 consecutive years, there wouldn't be a single stock on this list that makes it.
+And if we were to take it a step further to classify Dividend Kings, which are US listed companies that have raised dividends for 50 consecutive years, there would only be one stock on the list, and that is Canadian Utilities.

 Who should invest in Canadian Dividend Aristocrats?